bcdunn7/Instrument-Closet-Backend/README.md

 ## Overview

-This is a Node/Express API that allows developers (or the companion frontend) to reserve and track instrumets from a music inventory closet.
-It's a specific application of a general inventory management system.
+This is a Node/Express API that allows developers (or the companion frontend which you can find [here](https://github.com/bcdunn7/Instrument-Closet-React-App)) to reserve and track instrumets from a music inventory closet.
+It's a specific implementation of a general inventory management system.
 It has standard user auth.
 You can query instruments, reservation, or make a reservation for instruments.

 *Deployed Here:* []()